Achievable logoAchievable logo

 Only round your final answer!

 Many questions will ask you to round your answer to a specific precision.
-Do your calculations at the highest precision possible, since rounding during your calculations could give you a different result.
+Do your calculations at the highest precision possible, since rounding during your calculations can change the final result.

 Let’s quiz your rounding skills: